kamelzero/inspect-nsabb/README.md

 6. Enhance the susceptibility of a host population to the agent or toxin; or
 7. Generate or reconstitute an eradicated or extinct agent or toxin listed in the policy.

+A sample dataset was constructed with citations: `task_data.json` Each paper corresponds to 1 or more DURC categories.

 ## Install

 ```